Current research projects include:

 The objectives of this research project are to investigate the expression and promoter binding of components of the DNA-methylation and DNA-demethylation networks in cortico-limbic structures [prefrontal cortex (PFC), hippocampus, and amygdala] of post-mortem brains of alcoholics (compared with age/sex matched control subjects).

-Pilot projects program: PI: Dr. Subhash Pandey, dept. of psychiatry UIC.
+PI: Dr. Subhash Pandey, Dept. of Psychiatry, UIC.

 The proposed studies will establish the effect of chronic ethanol on the mitochondrial epigenome, and determine if these interactions produce ethanol withdrawal-induced pain.